chialab/dna/docs/events.md

 ## Async dispatch

-With DNA, you can also dispatch events and await a `Promise` which resolves when all async listeners are completed:
+With DNA, you can also dispatch events and await a `Promise` which resolves when all async listeners are completed.
+This is useful for events based communication with other components:

 ```ts
 import { Component, customElement, listen, DOM } from '@chialab/dna';